stineb/sofun/README.md

 * Ferret script to convert an ASCII file (gridded, geo-referenced data in text format) into NetCDF.

 ### batch_audio_cvt.sh
-* Performs batch audio conversions (e.g., lossless m4a to lossy mp3) using VLC Media Player (Unix/Mac OSX)
+* Performs batch audio conversions (e.g., lossless m4a to lossy mp3) using libav-tools and mediainfo (Debian Linux)

 ### biomisation.R
 * R function returns the biome as a function of GDD, fractional plant cover of 9 PFTs (LPX) and vegetation height.

 ### calc_centroids.R
 * Writes CSV file (ID, LAT, LON) of regular grid pixel centroids for given map extents and pixel resolution.